QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/develop-custom-cloud-provider-shells/l3-network-connectivity.md

     *prepareSubnet* gets one or more actions from this type.
 When handling this action, you need to create/allocate a subnet for each action according to the CIDR and **Subnet** service attributes in the blueprint.
 A subnet can be declared as public or private by the blueprint designer.
 A subnet is considered private if it is not accessible from outside the sandbox, and is considered public if it is possible to access the subnet from outside the sandbox.
 As a general best practice, it is recommended to allow outbound traffic from private subnets to elements outside of the sandbox.

     CloudShell sends a *prepareSubnet* action for each **Subnet** service in the blueprint.
 If there are no **Subnet** services in the blueprint, CloudShell will create a single subnet for the sandbox, by sending a *prepareSubnet* action with the default values.
-In a “single subnet” scenario, it is assumed that the sandbox components are all located in the same default subnet.
-Note that the driver still needs to create/allocate a subnet in “single subnet” mode.
+In a "single subnet” scenario, it is assumed that the sandbox components are all located in the same default subnet.
+Note that the driver still needs to create/allocate a subnet in "single subnet” mode.

     The result for this action must include a *subnetId* property.
 This must be an id that can be used to uniquely identify the subnet in the cloud provider.
-The “subnet id” will be passed as part of *connectToSubnet* actions in the *Deploy* method and should be used to identify the subnets that the App wants to connect to.
+The "subnet id” will be passed as part of *connectToSubnet* actions in the *Deploy* method and should be used to identify the subnets that the App wants to connect to.

 - **createKey**